Relax | Refresh | Explore

 Please feel free to enjoy the chairs and tables on the bluff overlooking the ocean.

 Wood fires on the bluff are permitted during fire season only.
-Roughly mid July - September.
-Please check with host before starting a fire between these months.
+Roughly mid-July through September.
+Please check with the host before starting a fire between these months.

-Danger: Stay 10 feet back from the bluff
+Danger: Please stay 10 feet back from the bluff.

 Please wash your dishes

 We do not ask that you take out your trash; if needed, cans are in the parking lot next to the street entry.
 The recycling guide is on each can.

 Don’t hesitate to reach out!

 Below you will find some of our favorite places within an hour of the resort.

 Open Monday–Saturday, 8a to 7p.
 Closed on Sunday.